Forlk4/Web_Kalkulator/README.md

 # Web Calculator

+## Introduction
-**Web Calculator** is a project developed during the "Fundamental Front-End Web Development" training by Dicoding.
-This project serves as a practical exercise to learn web development concepts.
+This repository contains the source code for a web calculator project developed during the "Fundamental Front-End Web Development" course by Dicoding.
+The project aims to demonstrate various front-end web development concepts such as HTML, CSS, and JavaScript.

 ## Table of Contents
 - [Introduction](#introduction)